fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmADAppCredential.md

 ## PARAMETERS

 ### -ObjectId
-The object id of the application to retrieve credentials from.
+Specifies the object ID of the application that this cmdlet gets credentials from.

 ```yaml
 Type: String